|317:30-3-1.||Creation and implementation of rules; applicability|

 |317:30-3-14.||Freedom of choice|

 (a) Any Qualified provider.
-The Medicaid Agency assures that any individual eligible for Medicaid, may obtain services from any institution, agency, pharmacy, person, or organization that is qualified to perform the services.
+The Oklahoma Health Care Authority (OHCA) assures that any individual eligible for SoonerCare, may obtain services from any institution, agency, pharmacy, person, or organization that is contracted with OHCA and qualified to perform the services.

-(b) Recipient lock-in.
-Medicaid recipients who have demonstrated Medicaid usage above the statistical norm, during a 12-month period, may be "locked-in" to one primary physician and/or one pharmacy in accordance with Federal Regulation 42 CFR 431.54.
+(b) Member lock-in.
+SoonerCare members who have demonstrated utilization above the statistical norm, during a 6-month period, may be "locked-in" to a prescriber and/or one pharmacy for medications classified as controlled dangerous substances in accordance with Federal Regulation 42 CFR 431.54.

-(1) Over-utilization patterns by Medicaid recipients may be identified either by referral or by OHCA automated computer systems.
-Medicaid records, for a 12-month period, of those identified recipients are then reviewed.
-Medical histories are ordered and reviewed by OHCA medical consultants to determine if high usage is medically justified.
+(1) Over-utilization patterns by SoonerCare members may be identified either by referral or by OHCA automated computer systems.
+SoonerCare records, for a 6-month period, of those identified members are then reviewed.
+Medical and pharmacy claim histories are reviewed by OHCA pharmacy consultants to determine if high usage is medically justified.

-(2) If it is determined that Medicaid has been over-utilized, the recipient may be notified, by letter, of the need to select a primary physician and/or pharmacy and of their opportunity for a fair hearing.
-If they do not select a physician one is selected for them.
-The primary-care provider must be a general practice, family practice, OB_GYN, pediatrician or internal-medicine physician and currently be enrolled as a Medicaid provider.
-In some cases recipients may be sanctioned under OAC 317:35-13-7.
+(2) If it is determined that SoonerCare has been over-utilized, the member may be notified, by letter, of the need to select a prescriber and/or pharmacy and of their opportunity for a fair hearing.
+If they do not select a prescriber or pharmacy, one is selected for them.
+In some cases, members may be sanctioned under OAC 317:35-13-7.

-(3) The provider of choice, unless that provider has been identified as having problems with Medicaid over-utilization, is notified by letter and is given an opportunity to accept or decline to be the recipient's primary physician.
+(3) The prescriber and/or pharmacy of choice, unless the aforementioned providers have been identified as having problems with over-utilization, are notified by letter and given an opportunity to accept or decline to be the member's prescriber and/or pharmacy.

-(4) When the provider accepts, a confirmation letter is sent to both recipient and provider showing the effective date of the arrangement.
-The recipient will be issued a monthly Medicaid identification card which will designate them as a participant in the lock-in program.
+(4) When the provider accepts, a confirmation letter is sent to both member and provider showing the effective date of the arrangement.

-(5) After the lock-in arrangement is made, the provider may file claims for services provided in accordance with OHCA procedure.
+(5) After the lock-in arrangement is made, the provider may file claims for services provided in accordance with OHCA guidelines.

-(6) Locked-in recipients may obtain emergency services from an emergency room facility for an emergency medical condition or as part of an inpatient admission.
+(6) Locked-in members may obtain emergency services from an emergency room facility for an emergency medical condition or as part of an inpatient admission.

-(9) When a recipient is enrolled into the lock-in program, usage is monitored when necessary and reviewed every 24 months.
-A provider may send a written request for recipient review.
-If review indicates utilization patterns meet lock-in removal criteria, the recipient may be removed from lock-in at the discretion of OHCA staff.
+(8) When a member is enrolled into the lock-in program, usage is monitored periodically and reviewed every 24 months.
+A provider may send a written request for member review.
+If review indicates utilization patterns meet lock-in removal criteria, the member may be removed from lock-in at the discretion of OHCA staff.

-(10) During a review, OHCA may elect to continue lock-in, remove the recipient from lock-in because of medical necessity, remove them because of decreased utilization, or impose sanctions under OAC 317:35-13-7.
+(9) During a review, OHCA may elect to continue lock-in, remove the member from lock-in because of medical necessity, remove them because of decreased utilization, or impose sanctions under OAC 317:35-13-7.

-(11) The recipient in the lock-in program may make a written request to change providers after the initial three months; when the recipient moves to a different city or if the recipient feels irreconcilable differences will prevent necessary medical care.
-Change of providers based on irreconcilable differences must be approved by OHCA staff.
+(10) The member in the lock-in program may make a request to change providers after the initial three months; when the member moves to a different city or if the member feels irreconcilable differences will prevent necessary medical care.
+Change of providers based on irreconcilable differences must be approved by OHCA staff or contractor.

-(12) OHCA may make a provider change when the provider makes a written request for change or may initiate a change anytime it is determined necessary to meet program goals.
+(11) OHCA may make a provider change when the provider makes a request for change or may initiate a change anytime it is determined necessary to meet program goals.

 Federal regulations and rules promulgated by the Oklahoma Health Care Authority Board require that the provider retain, for a period of six years, any records necessary to disclose the extent of services the provider, wholly owned supplier, or subcontractor, furnishes to recipients and, upon request, furnish such records to the Secretary of the Department of Health and Human Services.
 Records in a provider's office must contain adequate documentation of services rendered.
 Documentation must include the provider's signature and credentials.
 The provider's signature must be handwritten or electronically submitted if the provider and the Oklahoma Health Care Authority have agreed to conduct transactions by electronic means pursuant to the Uniform Electronic Act.
 Electronic records and electronic signatures must be in accordance with guidelines found at OAC 317:30-3-4.1.
 Where reimbursement is based on units of time, it will be necessary that documentation be placed in the member's record as to the beginning and ending times for the service claimed.
 All records must be legible.
 Failure to maintain legible records may result in denial of payment or recoupment of payment for services provided when attempts to obtain transcription of illegible records is unsuccessful or the transcription of illegible records appears to misrepresent the services documented.
 The provider may, after one year from the date of service(s), microfilm or microfiche the records for the remaining five years, as long as the microfilm or microfiche is of a quality that assures that the records remain legible.
 Electronic records are acceptable as long as they have a secured signature.
 Provider (other than individual practitioner) agrees to disclose, upon request, information relating to ownership or control, business transactions and criminal offenses involving any program under Title V of the Child Health Act or Titles, XVIII, XIX, XX, or XXI of the Federal Social Security Act.